-That helped some, but I'd still get the Charley Horses, even if I only drank a cup of half-caf and half-decaf, and I just knew that having a body depleted of minerals is NOT good, so I cut back even more on the coffee.
-I MAY have whined to Kent now and then, when he'd be drinking his cup on a lazy Saturday morning…
+That helped some, but I'd still get the charley horses, even if I only drank a cup of half-caf and half-decaf, and I just knew that having a body depleted of minerals is NOT good, so I cut back even more on the coffee.
+I MAY have whined to Kent now and then, as he was drinking his cup on a lazy Saturday morning…

 “Must be nice not to have to deal with stupid menopause.”

 THEN we finally got our kitchen renovation done, and we got this new water filter installed.